Criteria and restrictions to access reception conditions

 Right to reception: Dublin procedure

 During the examination of the Dublin procedure by the Immigration Office, asylum seekers are entitled to a reception place.
-If an annex 26quater (negative Dublin transfer decision with order to leave the territory) is issued, the right to material assistance is terminated as soon as the delay to leave the territory, mentioned on the annex, has expired or as soon as the travel documents are delivered (in case the asylum seeker confirms his/her willingness to collaborate with the transfer but cannot obtain the necessary travel documents within the delay to leave the territory for reasons beyond his or her own will).[26]
-Fedasil considers this practice in line with the Cimade and Gisti judgement of the CJEU.[27]
-The Labour Courts of Brussels and Antwerp have overruled these instructions in individual cases, as they rely on a strict interpretation of the Cimade judgment, by ordering Fedasil to provide shelter until the Belgian state effectively executes this transfer decision itself, unless it gives clear instructions as to when and where the asylum seeker has to present him or herself for this.[28]
-In a July 2015 judgment in the V.M. v Belgium case, the ECtHR found that Belgium had violated Article 3 ECHR because (back in 2011) it had not provided for adequate material reception conditions for a particularly vulnerable family (asylum seekers, children, disabled, Roma) during the (non-automatically suspensive) appeal procedure against an Immigration Office transfer decision under the Dublin Regulation.[29]
+If an annex 26quater (negative Dublin transfer decision with order to leave the territory) is issued, the right to material assistance is terminated as soon as the delay in leaving the territory, has expired, or as soon as the travel documents are delivered (in case the asylum seeker confirms his/her willingness to collaborate with the transfer but cannot obtain the necessary travel documents within the delay to leave the territory for reasons beyond his or her own will).[88]
+Fedasil considers this practice in line with the Cimade and Gisti judgement of the CJEU.[89]
+The Labour Courts of Brussels and Antwerp have overruled these instructions in individual cases, as they rely on a strict interpretation of the Cimade judgment, by ordering Fedasil to provide shelter until the Belgian state effectively executes the transfer decision itself, unless it gives clear instructions as to when and where the asylum seeker has to present him or herself for this.[90]
+In the judgment V.M. v Belgium issued in July 2015, the ECtHR found that Belgium had violated Article 3 ECHR because (back in 2011) it had not provided for adequate material reception conditions for a particularly vulnerable family (asylum seekers, children, disabled, Roma) during the (non-automatically suspensive) appeal procedure against an Immigration Office transfer decision under the Dublin Regulation.[91]

-Currently, asylum applicants subject to a Dublin transfer decision (annex 26quater) are accommodated in an open return place and the return track procedure will apply, as described below (see “Return track” and assignment to an open return centre).[30]
+Currently, asylum applicants subject to a Dublin transfer decision (annex 26quater) who are residing in the reception network are asked to go to an ‘open return centre’.
+If they do not wish to go this centre, their right to reception will be suspended (see “Return track” and assignment to an open return centre).[92]

 Right to reception: Applicants with a protection status in another EU Member State

-On the basis of Fedasil’s new instruction (see Right to shelter and assignment to a centre), beneficiaries of protection in another EU Member State were no longer provided accommodation in Belgium from 7 January 2020 onwards.
-To that end, the Immigration Office introduced a new questionnaire to be completed by each applicant for international protection on the day they make the application.
+On the basis of a Fedasil instruction (see Constraints to the right to shelter), beneficiaries of protection in another EU Member State were no longer provided accommodation in Belgium from 7 January 2020 onwards.
+To that end, the Immigration Office introduced a new questionnaire that each applicant for international protection has to complete on the day they make the application.
 In this questionnaire, the Immigration Office asks inter alia whether the applicant has already obtained international protection in another EU Member State.
-In addition to the questionnaire, the Immigration Office checks through EURODAC whether applicants have already received protection in another EU Member State.
-If, based on the applicant’s declarations or on the EURODAC results, it appeared that the applicant had been granted international protection elsewhere, Fedasil could refuse material reception and only grant medical assistance (known as a decision ‘code 207 no show’).
-Such a decision was taken only following an evaluation of the individual situation and needs of the applicant, notably by taking into account the reasons for applying for international protection in Belgium (e.g. presence of family members).
+In addition to the questionnaire, the Immigration Office checks through EURODAC whether applicants have already received protection.
+If, based on the applicant’s declarations or on EURODAC’s results, it appears that the applicant has been granted international protection elsewhere, Fedasil could refuse material reception and only grant medical assistance (known as a decision ‘code 207 no show’).
+Such a decision is taken only following an evaluation of the individual situation and needs of the applicant, notably by taking into account the reasons for applying for international protection in Belgium (e.g., presence of family members).

 As was the case for applicants excluded from the reception system after the expiry of the Dublin transfer period (see Right to reception: Dublin procedure), appeals against these exclusion decisions were brought before the presidents of the Labour tribunals (urgent procedure) in individual cases.
-After strict confinement orders were issued by the Belgian government in the middle of March due to the outbreak of COVID-19, the Labour tribunals – stating on unilateral request – ordered Fedasil to accommodate these persons, stating that as applicants for international protection, they should be provided with reception by Fedasil and the reasons of national health and security making the matter extremely urgent.[36]
+After the Belgian government issued strict confinement orders in the middle of March due to the outbreak of COVID-19, Labour tribunals ordered Fedasil to accommodate these persons, stating that as applicants for international protection, they should be provided with reception by Fedasil and the reasons of national health and security making the matter extremely urgent.[99]

-After the withdrawal of the instructions of 3 January 2020 in September 2020, applicants with a protection status in another EU member state regained their full right to material assistance, including reception, during their asylum procedure.
+After withdrawing the instructions of 3 January 2020 in September 2020, applicants with a protection status in another EU member state regained their full right to material assistance, including reception, during their asylum procedure.

 “Return track” and assignment to an open return centre

 The return track starts with informal counselling, followed by a more formal phase.
-The informal phase consists of providing information on possibilities of voluntary return and starts from the moment the asylum application is being registered.
-Within 5 working days after a negative first instance decision on the asylum application by the CGRS has been issued, the asylum seeker is formally offered return assistance.
+The informal phase provides information on possibilities of voluntary return and starts from the moment the asylum application is registered.
+Within 5 working days after a negative first-instance decision on the asylum application by the CGRS has been issued, the asylum seeker is formally offered return assistance.
 When an appeal is lodged in front of the CALL, the asylum seeker is informed again about his or her options for return.
 The return track ends with the transfer to an open return place in a federal reception centre, when:

 (1) The period to introduce an appeal in front of the CALL has expired or a negative appeal decision is taken by the CALL: Asylum seekers may ask Fedasil for a derogation of this rule and thus to stay in their first reception centre in case of: